Infantile hemangioma: Liver

-Infantile haemangiomas in the liver are found in 16% of all liver haemangiomas.
+Infantile hemangiomas in the liver are found in 16% of all liver hemangiomas.
 Its sizes are usually less than 1 to 2 cm in diameter.
-It may show a "flash-filling" phenomenon in which there is the fast enhancement of the contrast material in the lesion instead of slow, centripetal, nodular filling of the lesions in usual hemangiomas.
+It may show a "flash-filling" phenomenon in which there is a fast enhancement of the contrast material in the lesion instead of slow, centripetal, nodular filling of the lesions in usual hemangiomas.
 On CT and MRI, it shows rapid filling during arterial phase, with contrast retention in venous and delayed phases.

 Treatment

 Most IHs disappear without treatment, leaving minimal to no visible marks.
 This may take many years, however, and a proportion of lesions may require some form of therapy.
 Multidisciplinary clinical practice guidelines for the management of infantile hemangiomas were recently published.
 Indications for treatment include functional impairment (i.e. visual or feeding compromise), bleeding, potentially life-threatening complications (airway, cardiac, or hepatic disease), and risk of long-term or permanent disfigurement.
 Large IHs can leave visible skin changes secondary to significant stretching of the skin or alteration of surface texture.
 When they interfere with vision, breathing, or threaten significant disfigurement (most notably facial lesions, and in particular, nose and lips), they are usually treated.
 Medical therapies are most effective when used during the period of most significant hemangioma growth, which corresponds to the first 5 months of life.
 Ulcerated hemangiomas, a subset of lesions requiring therapy, are usually treated by addressing wound care, pain, and hemangioma growth.